Home Index Site Search E-Mail Yellowsheet

 14 May 1958

 USMC 1st Lt.
-Matthew Peck operating from MAAS Mojave ejected after a fired rocket didn't seperate from the wing launch rail.
+Matthew Peck operating from MAAS Mojave ejected after a fired rocket didn't separate from the wing launch rail.

 134762